Michael F. Norwood

 0000-0002-2833-3101

-Professor Heidi Zeeman is a Principal Research Fellow at the Menzies Health Institute Queensland, Griffith University.
+Professor Heidi Zeeman is a Principal Research Fellow at The Hopkins Centre, Griffith University.
 Prof Zeeman has conducted applied research in the area of Neuro-rehabilitation over the past 17 years, beginning her career as a clinical neuropsychologist.
 Her research has centred on understanding the experiences of people following catastrophic injury and illness and the environments in which they live, recover and work.
 She is currently pursuing research into how built environments (particularly public infrastructure, greenspace, workplaces) can be further optimised for the general population, inclusive of people with neurosensitivities.